Life Insurance with Aortic Stenosis or Regurgitation: What You Need to Know

 Life insurance prices after valve replacement depend on your age, severity of condition, and type of valve used.

-Companies postpone offering coverage for 6-12 months due to the increased risk of having a stroke or embolism.
+Companies postpone offering coverage for 6-12 months due to the increased risk of having a TIA, stroke, or embolism.

 John Hancock Aortic Valve Replacement Underwriting